microsoft/WinObjC/README.md

     3. Windows 8.1 and Windows Phone 8.0/8.1 Tools (all)

 The best way to get started with WinObjC is to run one of the samples.
 We recommend starting with the **WOCCatalog** sample app, which demonstrates an assortment of iOS and XAML UI controls.

+NOTE: If you're building the SDK from the source code, follow the instructions on the [wiki](https://github.com/Microsoft/WinObjC/wiki).
+The following instructions are for geting started using the pre-built SDK.

 To run the sample:

 1. Extract the SDK zip file to a local directory